 In 2007, Peter made his inaugural run for First Selectman.
-He is now serving his fifth term as the chief elected official of Greenwich and its nearly 62,000 residents.
+He is now serving his sixth term as the chief elected official of Greenwich and its nearly 62,000 residents.
 During Peter’s tenure as First Selectman he has worked together with the Board of Estimate and Taxation and Representative Town Meeting to keep Greenwich’s tax rate at a modest and predictable level while ensuring quality of life services, including life safety, education and public infrastructure renewal are priorities.

 Peter believes Greenwich’s greatest strength are the citizens who volunteer countless hours to keeping Greenwich an enviable place to live, work and raise a family.

 In addition to his governmental duties, Peter has served as a Board member of the United Way of Greenwich, American Red Cross Metro New York North Chapter and is currently a member of the Board of the Greenwich Council of Boy Scouts America, Greenwich Symphony Orchestra, American Red Cross Metro CT/NY and serves on the Advisory Boards of The Breast Cancer Alliance, Community Centers Inc., and the Greenwich Alliance for Education.